 The science of adaptation

-Lets look at basketball, since that is the majority of our athletes.
+Lets look at basketball as an example.
 In this case you want to make sure your fitness work is short and sharp with lots in 5 to 15 second recovery phases.
 Think about it: basketball is a game of four 8-12 minute quarters, multiple timeouts, a 24 second shot clock, free throws and lots of stoppages.
 Despite this being fairly common knowledge in the sports science community, many people are training the wrong system in the wrong place.

 Aerobic work on the road...